-Biodiversity can be studied, protected and conserved at three scales or levels: genes, species and ecosystems.
+Biodiversity can be studied, protected, and conserved at three scales or levels: genes, species, and ecosystems.
 Genetic diversity refers to variation within the same species.
 Meanwhile, to perceive biodiversity is to observe the plurality of species; and species are groups of organisms that share common characteristics and are capable of reproducing themselves.

 Likewise, ecosystems include the diverse species that are found in a defined place, as well as the interactions that occur between them (biotic) and with the environment that surrounds them (water, air, soil).
-These interactions can even occur between very distant ecosystems, such as between the Sahara desert and the Amazon, where sand and dust from the desert cross the Atlantic Ocean, which are very important for the functioning of the Amazon forests.
+These interactions can even occur between very distant ecosystems, such as between the Sahara desert and the Amazon, where sand and dust from the desert cross the Atlantic Ocean, which is very important for the functioning of the Amazon forests.

 On a typical day, after waking up, without the intervention of plants and microorganisms in the forests and other ecosystems that filter the water that reaches the homes or the supply systems, it would be impossible to have quality water for drinking and bathing, even with the work of water treatment technologies.
 In addition, the clothing comes from natural fibers or animal skins, and cotton or linen are plants grown in the country.
-In fact, Mexico is the center of origin and domestication of one of the most used cotton species in the world: Gossypium hirsutum.
+Mexico is the center of origin and domestication of one of the most used cotton species in the world: Gossypium hirsutum.

 Biodiversity and the curious lad who set sail

 On the morning of December 27, 1831, a ship left the port of Plymouth, located in the southwest of England, for South America.
-Charles was the young naturalist on board, a young man of only 22 years old with a small cargo of notebooks, presses, traps and everything that his work on board the HMS Beagle required.
+Charles was the young naturalist on board, a young man of only 22 years old with a small cargo of notebooks, presses, traps, and everything that his work onboard the HMS Beagle required.
 He had managed to get on board thanks to the recommendation of one of his Cambridge professors and the enthusiasm of the captain, Robert Fitz Roy, who shared with his guest his fascination for nature

-The expedition, originally planned as a two-year mapping trip, would span almost five years across several continents, allowing young Charles to admire and study the creatures that excited him so much: brightly colored beetles, butterflies, iguanas, giant tortoises, colorful hummingbirds and finches with varied beaks, mischievous monkeys and slow sloths, blue-footed boobies...
+The expedition, originally planned as a two-year mapping trip, would span almost five years across several continents, allowing young Charles to admire and study the creatures that excited him so much: brightly colored beetles, butterflies, iguanas, giant tortoises, colorful hummingbirds, and finches with varied beaks, mischievous monkeys and slow sloths, blue-footed boobies...
 As well as collecting "a good number of brightly colored flowers, capable of making a florist go crazy", as well as ferns and many other plants from the jungles and tropical forests, fossils and rocks, sending home one of the most amazing collections ever seen.

-Twenty-eight years later, the observations and first ideas that emerged during that journey through the most extraordinary biodiversity, geography and geology, added to a long life of meticulous and disciplined research, would lead him to write The Origin of Species, one of the most important books for modern science, which would change forever our way of seeing the world and the life that inhabits it.
+Twenty-eight years later, the observations and first ideas that emerged during that journey through the most extraordinary biodiversity, geography, and geology, added to a long life of meticulous and disciplined research, would lead him to write The Origin of Species, one of the most important books for modern science, which would change forever our way of seeing the world and the life that inhabits it.
 The name of the curious fellow in the Beagle was Darwin.